Posts

 Washing or rinsing your hair with fermented rice water is certainly better than rinsing with unfermented or plain rice water.
 Fermentation lowers the pH of the liquid, and this is similar to our hair’s pH, which is also on the lower side (slightly acidic).
 So, this slightly acidic pH plus the added nutrients through the fermentation process help restore hair’s pH balance, stimulate blood flow to the scalp, nourish hair follicles to promote healthy hair growth, and improve the overall condition of hair.

-Making Rice Water: Plain & Fermented
+Making Rice Water Toner: Plain & Fermented

 To make rice water, you will need: